Geovation/catalyst-ngd-wrappers-azure/README.md

 - All the Catalyst APIs extend the core functionality of GET request for items using the OS NGD API - Features
     - The endpoint for this API is https://api.os.uk/features/ngd/ofa/v1/collections/{collectionId}/items
-    - Documentation for the API can be found on the [OS Data Hub](https://osdatahub.os.uk/docs/ofa/overview) and on the [Gitbook docs for the National Geographic Database (NGD)](https://docs.os.uk/osngd/accessing-os-ngd/access-the-os-ngd-api/os-ngd-api-features/technical-specification)
+    - Documentation for the API can be found on the [Gitbook docs for the National Geographic Database (NGD)](https://docs.os.uk/osngd/accessing-os-ngd/access-the-os-ngd-api/os-ngd-api-features/technical-specification)

+## Authentication
+- **API Key**
+    - Requests can be authenticated using all the [OS NGD API - Features authentication methods](https://docs.os.uk/os-apis/core-concepts/authentication) (keys and access tokens).
+The methods are:
+        - OAuth2 bearer token
+        - HTTP Header key
+        - HTTP Query Parameter key
+- **OAuth2 Environment Variables**
+    - If CLIENT_ID and CLIENT_SECRET are set as environment variables, the API handles OAuth2 authentication automatically, generating and reusing access tokens until they expire.
+    - CLIENT_ID should be set as the Project API Key value, and CLIENT_SECRET should be set as the Project API Secret value

 ## Request Specifications
 - **Path Parameters**